 In Anna’s case, the period 1989-1998 shines with 3.28% per year.
 The worst period is 2013-2022: a measly 0.17% nominal.

-For the sake of completeness, we have not taken currency risks, costs and taxes into account in our calculations.
+Please note: We have not taken currency risks, costs and taxes into account in our calculations.

 – Partner offers –